 Hover over this interactive infographic to see the breakdown of device use for each state.

-About the Map The map is based on real-time email open data collected by Movable Ink’s Advanced Analytics platform between May 1 – 31, 2013.
+The map is based on real-time email open data collected by Movable Ink’s Advanced Analytics platform between May 1 – 31, 2013.
 These data reflect aggregate statistics across Movable Ink’s customer base, which includes more than 100 enterprise B2C email marketers from the retail, travel, financial, media, and telecommunications industries.

 “Heavy” means that more than 50% of recipients in the state open email on a smartphone or desktop.
 “Leaning” means that fewer than 50% of recipients in the state open email on a smartphone or desktop, but that those devices are currently the most widely used in the state (e.g., if desktop had the highest percentage of opens when compared to smartphones and tablets, but not the combination of the two, the state is labeled as “Leaning desktop.”)